-Tutor Group Teachers, Classroom Teacher and Year Level Coordinators will continue to play a pivotal role in the life of Senior School students.
+Tutor Group teachers, classroom teacher and Head of Year will continue to play a pivotal role in the life of Senior School students.
 We encourage all families to engage in positive and consistent communication with staff to ensure the best outcomes for students.